BotMesh/debot/README.md

 ## 🧠 Long-term memory

-debot stores persistent memory under your workspace at `memory/` (by default your workspace is `~/.debot/workspace`).
+Debot stores persistent memory under your workspace at `memory/` (by default your workspace is `~/.debot/workspace`).
 The memory system supports:

 - `MEMORY.md` — long-term notes you want the agent to remember.
 - `YYYY-MM-DD.md` — daily notes.